alibaba-fusion/next/docs/form/index.en-us.md

 -   Suggest put FormItem as one component, convenient error prompt follow component display.
 -   The component must be the first child of the FormItem.
 -   See the more validation's rules for the `Field` component documentation.

+## Complex Form

+If your form scene is very complex, such as dynamic rendering, a large number of fields, complex data structures, complex linkage verification, you can consider using uform, uform has encapsulated all the fusion components, to ensure that you use it out of the box